crate/crate-tutorials/docs/install-run/basic.rst

 ..
 NOTE::

     Starting with CrateDB 4.2, a `Java virtual machine`_ is bundled with the tarball and no extra installation is necessary.

-Versions starting from 3.0 to 4.1 require a `Java installation`_.
+Versions starting from 3.0 to 4.1 required a separate `Java installation`_, version 11 was the minimum requirement.
+Earlier versions required Java 8.

     We recommend using `Oracle's Java`_ on macOS and OpenJDK_ on Linux Systems.
-Earlier versions required Java 8.

 .. _install-basic-download: